akhil-ganesan/alpha-zero-lite/README.md

 ## Alpha Zero Structure

 The Alpha Zero system incorporates a neural network with MCTS.
 This code is located in [az_agent.py](az_agent.py).
+Essentially, the neural network is used to estimate the optimal policy and value of the states in the game (modeled as an markov decision process); MCTS is used to generate data for training the network as a form of policy-value iteration.

 ### Policy-Value Network